Courts

 Ensuring justice is done and seen to be done

-To promote public confidence, University of Melbourne research suggests courts need to reassess their test for determining potential judicial bias
+To better promote public confidence, research suggests courts need to reassess the test they use for determining whether a judicial officer could be biased

 Can the courts save us from climate change?

-Governments around the world are being taken to court for climate change inaction, but University of Melbourne experts question if litigation can fill the gap.
+Governments around the world are being taken to court for inaction on climate change – but can litigation help fill the policy gap?

 Judicial stress falls heaviest on magistrates